 |user_tokens||the list of configured users under which OPC UA clients can log in|

-Configuration file is read during the OPC UA Server startup, so the adjustments of parameters in the file will show only after a restart.
-If PKI directory structure does not exist, OPC UA Server creates it (empty, without keys and certificates), based on the settings of
+The configuration file is read during the OPC UA Server startup, so the adjustments of parameters in the file will show only after a restart.
+If the PKI directory structure does not exist, the OPC UA Server creates it (empty, without keys and certificates), based on the settings of

 Configuration of PKI (public key infrastructure)

-For running a secure communication between OPC UA Server and OPC UA client, it is necessary for OPC UA Server to create PKI directory structure, private key and a certificate.
+For running a secure communication between OPC UA Server and the OPC UA client, it is necessary for OPC UA Server to create a PKI directory structure, private key, and a certificate.

 |directory with a public certificate of OPC UA Server|

 |directory with a certificate of denied clients|